samboy/ObHack/README.md

   map.
 On the other hand, the maps still have the hub-and-spoke “puzzle” layout of single player maps.
-* Carnage: These maps have the same architecture as the single player maps generated with a the same seed, but the maps have more monsters, more weapons, more ammo, but less health than the corresponding Single Player maps.
+* Carnage: These maps have the same architecture as the single player maps generated with the same seed, but the maps have more monsters, more weapons, more ammo, but less health than the corresponding Single Player maps.
 It makes for a more intense game but one with less strategy than a standard Single Player game.